 Any library material selected in accordance with this policy shall be held to be selected by the Board of Library Trustees.

-The overall objective of the public library is to provide library resources and services necessary to meet the educational, recreational, and informational needs of the public.
+The overall objective of the public library is to provide library resources and services necessary to meet the educational, recreational and informational needs of all residents.

 This Materials Selection Policy serves as a guide for library staff to grow and manage the library’s collection with respect to purchasing and to withdrawing materials.
 It assures that our customers will have access to materials which: